quinngroup/ornet/README.md

 pipeline.run(input_path, mask_path, output_path)
 ```

-## Examples
+## Example

 Included in the *samples* directory are two types of fluorescent microscopy videos, llo and mdivi, that we utilized in our experiments to model mitochondria.
 LLO refers to the pore-forming toxin listeriolysin O, while mdivi refers to mitochondria division inhibitor-1.
 These proteins were introduced to cause fragmentation and hyperfusion, respectively.
-Below is a typical usage of OrNet to generate social network graphs of the mitochdodria.
+Below is a typical usage of OrNet to generate social network graphs of the mitochdodria, using the mdivi sample.

 ```
 python -m ornet -i samples/mdivi/ -m samples/mdivi/ -c 20000 -d 100 -o ~/Desktop